kutesir/us-visa-scheduler/us_visa_scheduler/README.md

   - Reschedule success
   - Reschedule failure
   - Exceptions or errors with screenshots
+- Handles site timeouts and retries instead of failing
 - Optional alerts via SendGrid, Pushover, or your personal push endpoint
 - Logs activity to `log.txt`